Chapel Royal: Canada

-Three sanctuaries in Canada have the designation of Chapel Royal, and all of them are located in the province of Ontario.
+Chapels royal in Canada are religious establishments which have been granted a rare honorific distinction by the monarch in recognition of their unique role or place.
+Three sanctuaries in Canada, all located in the province of Ontario, have been designated as chapels royal.
+All have associations with First Nations communities and the connection between them and the Canadian Crown.

-Mohawk Chapel in Brantford was designated as a Chapel Royal in 1904 by Edward VII.
-The designation was made in recognition of the historic alliance between the Mohawk people and the Crown, referred to as the Covenant Chain.
-In 2004, Elizabeth II designated Christ Church near Deseronto as a Chapel Royal.
-The chapel served as the church for the Tyendinaga Mohawk Territory, and was designated as a Chapel Royal in recognition of the community's military service.
+Mohawk Chapel in Brantford was designated as a chapel royal in 1904 by King Edward VII.
+This was done in recognition of the historic alliance between the Mohawk people and the Crown, referred to as the Covenant Chain.
+In 2004, Queen Elizabeth II designated Christ Church, near Deseronto, as a chapel royal.
+The chapel served as the church for the Tyendinaga Mohawk Territory and was designated as a chapel royal in recognition of the community's military service.

-The first two Chapels Royal are situated within Mohawk communities that were established in Canada after the American Revolutionary War.
-Several gifts from the Crown were bestowed on these Chapels Royal, including silver communion services and a Bible from Queen Anne, a triptych from King George III, a Bible from Queen Victoria, and a bicentennial chalice from Queen Elizabeth II.
-In 2010, Elizabeth II presented to the Mohawk Chapel a set of silver hand bells engraved with the words, "Silver Chain of Friendship, 1710–2010," to commemorate the tricentennial of the first meeting between Mohawk representatives and the Crown.
+The first two chapels royal are situated within Mohawk communities that were established in Canada after the American Revolutionary War.
+Several gifts from the Crown were bestowed on these chapels royal, including silver communion services and a Bible from Queen Anne, a triptych from King George III, a Bible from Queen Victoria, and a bicentennial chalice from Queen Elizabeth II.
+In 2010, Elizabeth II presented to the Mohawk Chapel a set of silver hand bells engraved with the words Silver Chain of Friendship, 1710–2010, to commemorate the tricentennial of the first meeting between Mohawk representatives and the Crown.